ccalinescu/FullStackTest/FullStackTest.UI/fullstacktest-ui/README.md

 - Toggle completion of tasks

 ## How to Run
-1. Navigate to the `ezra-ui` folder.
+1. Navigate to the `fullstacktest-ui` folder.
 2. Run `npm install` to install dependencies.
 3. Run `ng serve` to start the development server.
 4. Open your browser at `http://localhost:4200`.